This Discover Wine series focuses on regions of the world that you can visit for wine tasting.

 PRO TIP: Keep in mind that some of the wineries may not have English speakers available to help you.

-Wineries to Visit in the Savoie Wine Region
+Wineries to Visit on the Combe de Savoie Wine Route

 Maison Philippe Grisard